eclipse-emfcloud/coffee-editor/README.md

     docker run -it -p 0.0.0.0:3000:3000 coffee-editor:latest

+or use the provided yarn script:

+    yarn docker:run

 Next, open a browser pointing to <http://localhost:3000/#/coffee-editor/client/workspace/SuperBrewer3000> in your host.
 You should see a Theia application with an example project being loaded.
 Refer to the `Getting Started` widget in the right area of the application for more details on how to use the example project.